vrugtehagel/yozo.ooo/src/docs/flow/debounce/index.md

 ## Details

-While the `.debounce()`{js} method only receives a number, it does internally add a callback to the flow pipeline, and a non-linear one at that.
+While the `.debounce()`{js} method only receives a number, it does internally add a callback to the flow's pipeline, and a non-linear one at that.
 Some triggers it receives are swallowed, if another trigger reaches the callback before the `duration`{arg} runs out.

 Specifically, the triggers that make it through are those which were not followed by another for the entirety of the `duration`{arg}.
 This may be relevant for pipelines that wish to use the trigger arguments.